ijt/mempig/README.md

 ```
 Nope.

-## Observed behavior on Linux
+## Ubuntu

-On a linux instance on GCE with about 3G of memory, this happens:
+On an Ubuntu instance on GCE with about 3G of memory, this happens:

 ```
 issactrotts@memtest:~$ cat /proc/meminfo | head